Cheap Nikon FA Lenses for Fun and Learning

 Amazon eBay KEH

-The Nikon 28mm f/2.8 Series E lens is a cheaper alternative.
-It is attractive to use on the FA due to the cheap price and ease at which the lens can be found.
+The Nikon 28mm f/2.8 Series E lens is a less expensive alternative.
+It is attractive to use on the FA because of the affordable price and ease at which the lens can be found.

 • Nikon 8mm f/2.8 Fisheye